kenjitheman/sead_bot/README.md

 docker run -d -p 8080:80 your_image_name
 ```

-- run it withot docker:
+- run it without docker:
     - create .env file with env variables
-        - you need to uncomment the following lines in tg module:
+        - you need to UNCOMMENT the following lines in tg module:

 ```
 // "github.com/joho/godotenv"